 Getting a good WiFi signal while traveling in an RV or trailer can be challenging at times.

-Most camping sites will have a WiFi access point to get online but most antennas and wireless setups are built for a home which doesn’t work well in an RV.
+Most camping sites will have a WiFi access point to get online, but most antennas and wireless setups are built for a home that does not work well in an RV.

-There are many options to getting a better signal, even DIY projects can be done with many YouTube videos showing these methods.
+There are many options for getting a better signal; even DIY projects can be done with many YouTube videos showing these methods.

 What it all comes down to is having a good long-range antenna that can pick up a signal from a distance and rebroadcast it within your camper or RV.

 In the past, long-range USB WiFi adapters have been used with big antennas to get a good signal.

 They are still a good option but only boost a signal to a single computer.

 The Alfa Long-Range Dual-Band AC1200 is a good long-range USB adapter for those who only need to boost a signal for one computer.